After months away, our Soccer Schools return to the football field, but in a different guise.

 Anyone who is showing coronavirus symptoms should stay at home.
 This will avoid spreading the infection to players, staff and the public.
 If you need to do this, rest assured you will be able to receive a refund.

 Hand hygiene continues to be vital for everyone.
 Whenever possible, please wash your hands with soap and water for 20 seconds.
 Also, make sure you use hand sanitiser frequently, making sure that the risk of infection is lowered.
 We’ll be providing hand sanitising stations at each venue to help with this, but we’d encourage players to bring their own too.
-And, as ever, avoid contact with your face during your soccer school experience, as this will also reduce the chances of infection.
+And, as ever, avoid contact with your face during your session, as this will also reduce the chances of infection.

 We are delighted to be back on the football pitch, even in these difficult circumstances.
 Safety may be our number one priority but making sure our players still have a worthwhile experience with us where we allow them to develop talents remains our goal.